 - Preheat oven to 425 degrees.

 - Place pre-made pizza crust on a baking sheet, or make your own crust.
 Sami's Bakery pizza crusts are excellent!
 Even Dr. Caldwell Esselstyn recommends them.
 My local health food store carries them, and they can be ordered online as well.
 (I receive no advertising money from them.
 I just like their products).
-If you would like to make your own, there's a link below.
+If you would like to make your own, there's a link in the article above.